dojoengine/book/src/cairo/events.md

 This will then be captured by [Torii](../toolchain/torii/overview.md) and indexed for querying.
 This will allow you to then reconstruct the state of your world.

-Similarly, when a component is deleted, the `World` contract will emit an event with the following structure:
+Similarly, when a model is deleted, the `World` contract will emit an event with the following structure:

 ```rust,ignore
 #[derive(Drop, starknet::Event)]